3 months Premium FREE

 ⚠ What to Watch

-- • Current P/E of 18.68 remains above the strategy's ideal 8-15x target range, keeping traditional valuation multiples elevated.
+- • Current P/E of 18.94 sits above the strategy's ideal 8-15x target range, and the 3.10% dividend yield is near the absolute minimum threshold, limiting income appeal.

 📊 Historical Trends (10 Years)